fishears/manjaro-update/README.md

+This fork is now patched to work with Gnome Shell 3.32 I have kept this extension 'alive' here because it has more functionality that the pamac indicator.
+---

 # Now this extension is not necessary in Manjaro since we have merged into pamac the code.
 ---
 # manjaro-update